mermaid-js/mermaid-cli/README.md

 ## For contributors

-Contributions are welome.
+Contributions are welcome.
 See the [contribution guide](CONTRIBUTING.md).